IN PERSON – 5-day Statistics Short Course

 APA Continuing Education Credits:

-This course offers ? hours of Continuing Education Credits.
+Please contact us for the exact # of Continuing Education Credits.
 Stats Camp Foundation is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Stats Camp Foundation maintains responsibility for this program and its content.

 Materials, downloads, recorded course video viewable for up to one year.